 This isn’t technically Cannon Beach but it does deserve a mention.
 Drive south down Highway 101 about 10 minutes and you'll find a small state park called Hug Point.
 It’s a beautiful rocky part of the coast with craggy ledges and coastal caves.
 There is a small parking lot that fills up fast in the Summer months and restrooms are on site too.

 Ecola State Park

-The view from Ecola State Park is breathtaking.
+The view from Ecola State Park is breathtaking (and if you’re a fan of the Goonies probably familiar).
 It looks down on to Crescent Beach with Cannon Beach and Haystack Rock in the distance.
 Depending on the size of your elopement and what you’re looking for it could be great.
 There is a decent sized parking lot that is $5 for the whole day.
-Unfortunately due to erosion one of the lookouts and several of the trails are closed which means reaching a more isolated or undeveloped spot with that epic view is off the table.
+Unfortunately due to erosion some of the lookouts and several of the trails are closed.

 When to have your ceremony

 The best time to elope at Cannon Beach is definitely during the week and in the morning or early evening.
 Cannon Beach in the Summer is a busy place and unless you want your wedding party to include hundreds of out-of-towners it’s best to stick to the weekdays.
 Exchanging your vows in the morning or early evening can work lovely for photos too as light is at it’s best.
 Be sure to check sunrise and sunset times and work with your photographer to pick the best time for photos.